Ch0pstix/VSExtensions.RealSolutionFolders/README.md

 ## 🚀 Getting Started

-You can download and install the extension on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Ch0pstix.extRealSolutionFolders2022).
+You can download and install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Ch0pstix.extRealSolutionFolders2022) or within the Extension Manager.

 ## 🛠️ Commands